The word "Our" in the title refers to Dotty and me. The words "ARR Readers" refers to the Collective Brain of the Alzheimer's Reading Room.

 And, here she is in 2011.

-Take a good hard look at her face.
+Take a good hard look at Dotty's face.
 Look at her facial muscles, and the look in her eyes.

 For those of you that know me, you know I believe in the use of bunkhouse logic to figure out solutions to problems.
 More often than not, the simplest solution works the best.

-However, you must start by defining a problem, understanding its component parts, and then work on discovering the solution.
+At first, you must start by defining a problem, understanding its component parts, and then you start working on and implementing the solution.
+The best way to do this is to look through the eyes of a person who is deeply forgetful, not at them.

-I now understand that in some small way I am changing the lives of AD caregivers all over the world.
+I came to the understanding here that in some small way I was changing the lives of caregivers all over the world.
+I hope everyone understands the positive changes you brought to us.

-However, it would be more correct to say that "we", the Collective Brain of the Alzheimer's Reading Room, are changing the lives of caregivers all over the world.
+The word we here refers to the Collective Brain of the Alzheimer's Reading Room.
+We are changing the lives of caregivers all over the world, one by one.

 One thing is certain.
 Without you I wouldn't be here.
 And, without you Dotty and I might not have accomplished what we did.

-This place also provides a kind of support that is hard to measure.
+This place provides a kind of support that is hard to measure.
+How else can you explain how much we care about each other, even though most of us have never met in person?

-No one has benefited from this support more than Dotty and me.
+No one benefited from the support more than me.
+I would say Dotty was a close second.

-You changes our lives.
+You changed our lives.
 And helped to make our lives better in a real and tangible way.

 - Test Your Memory for Alzheimer's (5 Best Tests)